microsoft/datashaper/docs/verbs/pivot.md

 # pivot

 Performs an inverse of the [fold](./fold.md) operation, aggregating output values.
 If you want a direct fold reversal that restores rows, use [unfold](./unfold.md).
 If an aggregation operation is not specified, `any` is used.
+This verb collects all values from the `value` column that share the same key in the `key` column, and then performs the specified aggregation.
+The number of new output columns will equal the number of unique keys.
+The number of output rows will be equal to the number of [groups](./groupby.md) applied to the table before pivoting.

 ## Example